The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Methodology

+Once we have built the graph, we identify communities---subsets of nodes within the graph that are highly connected with respect to the rest of the graph.
+In this specific case, a community is a subset of Telegram channels that consistently forward messages among themselves and rarely forward messages from channels of the other communities.
+To perform community detection, we use the Leiden algorithm~\cite{traag2019louvain} since it is widely adopted and has proven to be effective in identifying communities in social graphs (\eg Twitter~\cite{sliwa2024case,blekanov2021detection}).
+We compute the optimal number of communities with regard to modularity---a metric that measures how much the partitioning is better than a random partition.
+The metric ranges between 1 to -1, and we obtain a score of 0.78.
+With this approach, we identify 47 distinct communities of channels.
 Then, we analyze how the conspiracy-related channels are distributed inside these communities.
-To illustrate this analysis, we report the scatterplot in Figure~\ref{fig:scatterplot}.
+To illustrate this analysis, we report the scatterplot in Fig.~\ref{fig:scatterplot}.
 The Figure shows a dot for each community, the number of channels in the community (x-axis), and the percentage of conspiracy channels (y-axis).
 It is evident that some communities (highlighted in red) stand out due to an unusually high concentration of conspiracy-related channels.
-In particular, one community has over 80\% of potential conspiracy channels, while the other 3 have more than 40\%.
-These four communities contain 17,806 channels, 15\% of all the Telegram channels in the TGDataset.
-Furthermore, a vast fraction (77\%) of the channels containing at least one link obtained from the Conspiracy Resource Dataset belong to one of these four communities.
-In the following, we will refer to all the channels in the four communities as Conspiracy Channel Dataset.
-Since these communities seem the most relevant to thoroughly understand the diffusion of conspiracy theories on Telegram, in the following, we will focus on analyzing them in detail.
+In particular, one community has 86\% of potential conspiracy channels, while the other 3 have more than 40\%.
+These four communities contain 17,950 channels, almost 15\% of all the channels in the TGDataset.
+Furthermore, a vast fraction (78.98\%) of the channels containing at least one link obtained from the Conspiracy Resource Dataset belong to one of these four communities.
+In the following, we will refer to the channels in the four communities as Conspiracy Channel Dataset and to all the links in these channels as \textbf{Extended Conspiracy URLs Dataset}.
+Given the relevance of these communities for understanding the diffusion of conspiracy theories on Telegram, we will analyze them in detail.